 Making the Banh Xeo Crepe (Each takes approx. 5-7 mins)

 In a skillet, heat to medium and then turn the heat to low.
 This is important because if the skillet is too hot, it will burn your crepe before it is fully cooked.
-Brush some cooking oil on your skillet and add your batter (approximate ½ a cup).
+Brush some cooking oil (a teaspoon will do) on your skillet and add your batter (approximate ½ a cup).
 You can pick up the pan and tilt so that the batter covers the entire skillet.

 Tip: If you add too much batter, simply pour the excess back into your batter bowl.

 Add a little bit more batter if it wasn’t enough to cover the pan, but to achieve a thin, crisp omelette the less batter the better.
 Add your filling ingredients and cover for 4-5 minutes.

 After 5 minutes, the bean sprouts should appear slightly cooked and the batter should also be transparent and crispy around the edges.
 You can brush a touch of oil around the edges to help lift your crepe.

 Remove the lid and fold in half (omelette style), transfer to a plate and serve immediately with greens and dipping sauce on the side.